tpb1908/CWDoc/doc_gen.md

 The first check performed in ```loadImage``` is whether the image can actually be drawn.

 The ```View``` width and height are collected, before the ```LayoutParams``` are checked to determine whether the ```NetworkImageView``` is of a fixed size, or should expand to the size of its image.
-If the ```NetworkImageView``` has 0 width and height, and doesn't wrap in either direction, then ```loadImage``` returns as it cannnot display the image.
+If the ```NetworkImageView``` has 0 width and height, and doesn't wrap in either direction, then ```loadImage``` returns as it cannot display the image.

 The second check is whether the URL is empty.
-If a null or empty url is passed, any current request is cancelled, and the default image is set.
+If a null or empty URL is passed, any current request is cancelled, and the default image is set.

 The third check is whether the URL which is currently being loaded, or has been loaded is the same as the URL passed to the ```NetworkImageView```.
 If the URL is already being loaded, ```loadImage``` returns, otherwise it cancels the current request in preparation for loading a new image.